 Yes.
 We are doing “no contact” intakes and adoptions by appointment only.
 See our cats available for adoption.
 To make an appointment please call 413-324-8224 or email firstname.lastname@example.org.
 We check messages daily.

 I’m experiencing food insecurity or I cannot afford care for my pet due to job loss or other impact of COVID-19.
 What can I do?

-You can call your local food bank or Animal Control Officer.
-If you live in our service area please call 413-324-8224 or email email@example.com.
-We will do our best to help you.
-We check messages daily.
+If you need pet food, HTAT operates a pet food pantry and would be happy to help you feed your pet.
+You can also call your local food bank or Animal Control Officer.
+If you live in our service area and need other forms of pet assistance, please call 413-324-8224 or email email@example.com.
+We check messages daily and will do our best to help you.